jmahler/easy2ban/README.md

 It monitors the ban files and bans the host by creating iptables rules.
 It also takes care of decrementing the time left and releasing bans.

+The following examples are run from the root of this project directory.
+The $PATH will need to be set so that the programs in bin/ are found.

+    $ PATH=bin/:$PATH

-As a good example to become familiar with this system the easy2ban-local script can be used to run easy2ban on a local.log file.
+A good example for becoming familiar with this system is to try out the easy2ban-local script can be used to run easy2ban on a local.log file.

     (terminal 1)
-    $ ./easy2ban-local
+    $ ./bin/easy2ban-local

 Then in a second terminal start easy2ban-ipban.
-Be sure to use the -v option to display verbose output.
+Be sure to use the -v option so that verbose output is displayed.

     (terminal 2)
-    $ ./easy2ban-ipban -v
+    $ ./bin/easy2ban-ipban -v

 Then in a third terminal create some pattern log entries that will trigger a match.